Explore new mobility labor issues, elevate promising solutions, take strategic action with others.Engage now

 He is a Colombian psychologist with a MSc in Contemporary Urbanism from the London School of Economics.
 He has worked for development banks, UN agencies, cooperation institutions.
 He founded Despacio.org in 2008 and was its Executive Director until he joined NUMO.
 He is the proud recipient of the Cycling Embassy of Denmark’s 2018 Leadership Award.

 Sebastian works with NUMO allies to identify research gaps and produce new, insightful research that can help stakeholders better understand the latest trends in new mobility.

 In addition to NUMO, Sebastian is an Urban Efficiency and Climate Associate with WRI Ross Center for Sustainable Cities, where he provides advice and support to cities in designing and implementing low-carbon, high-efficiency transport solutions and policies, including electrification of the transport sector, fuel economy policies and Intelligent Transport Systems (ITS), among others.

 Sebastian holds a Bachelor’s in Electronic Engineering from the Universidad de los Andes (Bogotá, Colombia), a Master’s Degree (Project Management and Technology) from the École des Mines de Saint-Étienne (France) and an MSc. in Transport Planning and the Environment, from the Institute for Transport Studies at the University of Leeds (UK), where he is currently also pursuing his PhD, looking at the intersection between new mobility and public policy.

-In his free time, Sebastian enjoys cycling, travelling, learning new languages and watching movies.
+In his free time, Sebastian enjoys cycling, traveling, learning new languages and watching movies.